juhasev/sample-ninja-help/edit-project-links-entry-link.md

-## Survey Entry Link
+## Survey entry redirects

-The survey link defines where panelists are sent after they respond to invitations.
+The survey entry redirects define where panelists are sent after they respond to invitations.
 Additionally you can pipe panelist ID, data variable data and enable URL security via hashing.

 > The default link for new projects points to **Sample Ninja - Test Survey** that can be used in place of an actual survey for testing purposes.
 When using the test survey you can manually select survey outcome i.e. COMPLETED, QUALITY, QUOTA etc...

-## Survey Entry Link Templates
+## Templates
-Templates allow you to pre-define survey link templates for the most common survey platforms that you send sample to.
+Templates allow you to pre-define survey redirect templates for the most common survey platforms that you send sample to.
 When you define templates you can use place holders for URL parameters that need to be manually replaced.
 For example most survey platform require that you pass in a survey ID.
 Let's say that it needs to be placed to **id** -parameter, then your **Base URL** would look like this:

 https://surveyplatform.com/survey?survey_id=[SURVEY_ID]